siddharth-pro/gitSiddharth.github.io/serialfpga.md

 ---

-There are two goals of this project:
+###### There are two goals of this project:
 1. To implement an UART on two FPGAs, in this case spartan 3e and cyclone IV.
 2. Communicate serially between two FPGA boards through tx and rx pins using switches.

-Here's a brief overview of this project:
+##### Here's a brief overview of this project:
 The main part of this project is the UART itself which is coded in verilog.
-I have used two FPGA boards and implemented the same UART in both of them.
-The tx and rx pin from one FPGA board is connected to rx and tx pin of other.
+I have used two FPGA boards and implemented the same UART on both the FPGAs.
+The tx and rx pin from one FPGA board is connected to rx and tx pin of the other.
 This way it is possible to establish a full duplex communication between the two FPGAs.
 The inputs to both the UARTs are given through switches and the outputs are observed on the LEDs and seven segment display.

 ##### Ports:
 ```verilog